 Finally, Chile's forestry industry remains engaged in ongoing conflict with Mapuche and environmental activists.
 During the early 1990s, the government granted contracts allowing forestry companies to start projects that were either on traditional Mapuche owned land or blocked the Mapuche's access to the land where they traditionally found food.
-In one incident, Mapuche communities were forced to move after a hydroelectric project flooded thousands of hectares of land.
-15 Both Mapuche and non-Mapuche environmental activists expressed concerns about the possible environmental impact of these projects.
-However, the government refused requests by environmentalist groups for information about major forestry contracts16 and police engaged in violence and unauthorized searches and detention against Mapuche people.
-Some Mapuche activists responded by setting forestry trucks, equipment, and buildings on fire, resulting in protests by forestry workers and the activists' prosecution under strict counter-terrorism laws.
-As of 2015, imprisoned Mapuche activists described themselves as political prisoners and the courts were investigating the police beating of three Mapuche teenagers.
-18
+In one incident, Mapuche communities were forced to move after a hydroelectric project flooded thousands of hectares of land.18 Both Mapuche and non-Mapuche environmental activists expressed concerns about the possible environmental impact of these projects.
+However, the government refused requests by environmentalist groups for information about major forestry contracts19 and police engaged in violence and unauthorized searches and detention against Mapuche people.
+Some Mapuche activists responded by setting forestry trucks, equipment, and buildings on fire, resulting in protests by forestry workers and the activists' prosecution under strict counter-terrorism laws.20 Imprisoned Mapuche activists describe themselves as political prisoners and police continue to be regularly accused of excessive use of force against Mapuche people, including children.21